Scholarships for Pacific learners

 - some secondary schools, universities and polytechnics.

-You can also find out about scholarships from:
+Find out about scholarships from:

 - your school careers adviser